-The following activities and costs are eligible for funding by under the SIH Program:
+The following activities and costs are eligible under the SIH Program:

-- The acquisition, construction, reconstruction, or installation (including design features and improvements with respect to such construction, reconstruction, or installation that promote energy efficiency) of public works, facilities (except for buildings for the general conduct of government), and site or other improvements, (Section 105(b) of HCDA); - Clearance, demolition, removal, reconstruction, and rehabilitation (including rehabilitation which promotes energy efficiency) of buildings and improvements (including interim assistance, and financing public or private acquisition for reconstruction or rehabilitation, and reconstruction or rehabilitation, of privately owned properties, and including the renovation of closed school buildings), (Section 105(d) of HCDA); - Removal of mobility barriers.
-(Section 105(a)(5) of HCDA); - Assistance to nonprofits organized under state or local law to carry out community development activities which address the development needs of the community in question, (Section 105(a)(15) of HCDA); - Supplementary public services, a component to place limited clientele in the funded projects once completed, (Section 105(a)(8) of HCDA); - When applicable, client services related to the initial use of funded housing may be considered an activity delivery cost as those costs support the documentation of the national objective. - Soft costs incurred in support of eligible construction activities which could include but are not limited to: site surveys, permit acquisition, as well as overhead and profit margins of construction cost will be considered eligible at the discretion of PRDOH if deemed necessary and appropriate to achieve the National Objective of the SIH Program; - Clearance of environmental contamination from sites to be used for renovation and reconstruction projects;
+- The acquisition, construction, reconstruction, or installation (including design features and improvements with respect to such construction, reconstruction, or installation that promote energy efficiency) of public works, facilities (except for buildings for the general conduct of government), and site or other improvements.
+(Section 105(b) of Housing and Community Development Act of 1974 (HCDA), as amended, 42 U.S.C. § 5301, et seq.); - Clearance, demolition, removal, reconstruction, and rehabilitation (including rehabilitation which promotes energy efficiency) of buildings and improvements (including interim assistance, and financing public or private acquisition for reconstruction or rehabilitation, and reconstruction or rehabilitation, of privatelyowned properties, and including the renovation of closed school buildings).
+(Section 105(d) of HCDA); - Removal of mobility barriers which restrict the mobility and accessibility of elderly and handicapped persons.
+(Section 105(a)(5) of HCDA); - Assistance to nonprofits organized under state or local law to carry out community development activities which address the development needs of the community in question.
+(Section 105(a)(15) of HCDA); - Supplementary public services, a component to place limited clientele in the funded projects (such as homeless persons, etc.) once completed, (Section 105(a)(8) of HCDA); - When applicable, client services related to the initial use of funded housing may be considered an activity delivery cost because those costs support the documentation of the national objective. - Soft costs incurred in support of eligible construction activities which could include but are not limited to: site surveys, permit acquisition, as well as overhead and profit margins of construction cost will be considered eligible at the discretion of PRDOH if deemed necessary and appropriate to achieve the National Objective of the SIH Program;

-- Financing costs (including interest) to acquire, construct, or replace capital assets are allowable, subject to the conditions in the 2 C.F.R. § 200.449 Interest. - Staff costs and related expenses required for management of contractors procured for project, outreach efforts for marketing the Program, screening potential applicant households and structures, and other eligible services related to completion of the Program; - New Construction of housing as part of a commercial structure (mixed-use); - The costs clearly attributable to the commercial portion of the project are ineligible under this program; - Site improvements to public owned land to enable the property to be used for the new construction of housing, provided the improvements are undertaken while the property is still in public ownership; - Costs of permanent fixtures and furnishings for the facility7.
+- Clearance of environmental contamination from sites to be used for renovation and reconstruction projects; - Financing costs (including interest) to acquire, construct, or replace capital assets are allowable, subject to the conditions in the 2 C.F.R. § 200.449; - Staff costs and related expenses required for management of contractors procured for project, outreach efforts for marketing the Program, screening potential applicant households and structures, and other eligible services related to completion of the Program; - New Construction of housing as part of a commercial structure (mixed-use); - The costs clearly attributable to the commercial portion of the project are ineligible under this Program; - Site improvements to public owned land to enable the property to be used for the new construction of housing, provided the improvements are undertaken while the property is still in public ownership; - Costs of permanent fixtures and furnishings for the facility7.

-Facilities may be overseen by HUD Continuum of Care Program (CoC) providers and may supplement Emergency Solutions Grants (ESG) programs for a coordinated impact to:
+Facilities may be overseen by HUD CoC providers and may supplement ESG programs for a coordinated impact to: